 - Upon successful completion of a Bachelor's degree, all academic, non-academic, and professional program requirements, the MCAT, and all CU School of Medicine admission requirements, including a successful SOM Interview, students will enter the University of Colorado School of Medicine (SOM) to complete their M.D. degree.

 All BA/BS-MD students are expected to aggressively apply for all scholarships for which they are qualified; the Financial Aid Office and the Scholarship Resource Office on the downtown campus will work closely with successful applicants to the program.

 Summer Programs and Living On Campus

-- The summer before matriculating at University of Colorado Denver, students will be expected to participate in a mandatory Summer Bridge Program and an Academic Bootcamp.
+- The summer before matriculating to the University of Colorado Denver, students will be expected to participate in a mandatory Summer Bridge Program and an Academic Bootcamp.

-- Summer Bridge will take place over a three day period of time in early summer after acceptance into the BA/BS-MD.
+- Summer Bridge will take place over a three day period of time in early summer after acceptance into the BA/BS-MD Program.
 Overnight housing for students and scheduled meals are provided.